 At the end of each semester/payment period, the Office of Financial Aid reviews Satisfactory Academic Progress.
-If a student falls below the standards, NO financial aid of any kind will be renewed until the deficiencies are corrected.
+Failing to meet SAP may impact a student's access to financial aid.

 Quantitative Standards (Pace of Progression)

 Students must, at a minimum, successfully complete 67% of all credit hours attempted.
 Every semester, after grades are posted, a student's total credit hours successfully completed (earned) will be divided by the credit hours attempted to determine whether the 67% completion rate requirement has been met.